 In the coming years, we expect to see more services adopt a stricter 2FA policy and as services begin to roll out mandatory second-factor authentication, people risk being locked out of online services if they fail to embrace a 2FA solution.

 To get started with 2FA, download Authy on your Android, iPhone, Mac or Windows device.

 You can then start enabling 2FA on your logins, it is a great time to do this when you are already setting up your password manager.

-.
-With content becoming restricted based on your location, extensive data tracking from service providers and other privacy concerns.
+As many as one-quarter of internet users around the world use VPNs, according to a survey from Global Web Index.
+With content becoming restricted based on your location, extensive data tracking from service providers, and other privacy concerns.
 It is becoming increasingly important to use a Virtual Private Network (VPN) when connecting to the internet.

-This is also worth enabling when using internet a shared location, like a coffee shop or airport.
+This is also worth enabling when using the internet in a shared location, like a coffee shop or airport.

 Using aliases also helps with spam and bacn, no, not that bacon, all those unwanted newsletters filling your inbox.
 Also, if for example your alias email ID is involved in a breach or suddenly starts getting a lot of spam, then you can simply shut the email alias down and change it to something else.

-Another way aliases can be useful, is when you need to receive an email from someone or somewhere but are hesitant to give your email address.
-If you give out a more disposable email alias instead, you get the email and can then later easily terminated.
+Another way aliases can be useful is when you need to receive an email from someone or somewhere but are hesitant to give your email address.
+If you give out a more disposable email alias instead, you get the email and can then later be easily terminated.